MRtrix3/mrtrix3/docs/reference/scripts_list.rst

     :ref:`dwigradcheck`, "Check the orientation of the diffusion gradient table" :ref:`dwinormalise`, "Perform various forms of intensity normalisation of DWIs" :ref:`dwipreproc`, "Perform diffusion image pre-processing using FSL's eddy tool; including inhomogeneity distortion correction using FSL's topup tool if possible"
-    :ref:`foreach`, "Perform some arbitrary processing step for each of a set of inputs" :ref:`labelsgmfix`, "In a FreeSurfer parcellation image, replace the sub-cortical grey matter structure delineations using FSL FIRST"
+    :ref:`dwishellmath`, "Apply an mrmath operation to each b-value shell in a DWI series" :ref:`foreach`, "Perform some arbitrary processing step for each of a set of inputs" :ref:`labelsgmfix`, "In a FreeSurfer parcellation image, replace the sub-cortical grey matter structure delineations using FSL FIRST"
     :ref:`population_template`, "Generates an unbiased group-average template from a series of images"